Safe Haven Cafes

 - Kununurra District Hospital - managed by the WA Country Health Service

 Providing alternatives to emergency departments for people with mental health, alcohol and other drug issues is identified as one of the immediate priorities in the WA State Priorities Mental Health, Alcohol and Other Drugs 2020-2024.
 It was also a recommendation of the Sustainable Health Review.

-To support the co-design of the Safe Haven Café model of service the Mental Health Commission appointed the Consumers of Mental Health Western Australia (CoMHWA) in 2019 to undertake initial engagement with a broad range of people including consumers, carers and family members to assist in the development of the Safe Haven Café model of service.
-The report is available by clicking here.
+The Mental Health Commission appointed the Consumers of Mental Health Western Australia (CoMHWA) in 2019 to undertake engagement with consumers, carers and family members to assist in the development of alternatives to Emergency Departments for people in mental health distress.